Concentration phenomena for a fractional relativistic Schr\"odinger equation with critical growth: Introduction

-Since we cannot review the huge bibliography on this topic, we refer to \cite{AF, DF, FigFu, Rab, Wang} for some classical existence, multiplicity and concentration of positive solutions to \eqref{NONLINEARLIBRO}.
+Since we cannot review the huge bibliography on this topic, we refer to \cite{ADOS, AF, DF, FigFu, FW, Rab, Wang} for some results on the existence, multiplicity, and concentration of positive solutions to \eqref{NONLINEARLIBRO} for small $\e>0$.
 We recall that a positive solution $u_{\e}$ of \eqref{NONLINEARLIBRO} is said to concentrate at $x_{0}\in \R^{N}$ as $\e\ri 0$ if

-The interest in studying semi-classical states is justified by the well-known fact that the transition from quantum mechanics to classical mechanics can be described by sending $\e\ri 0$.
+The interest in studying semiclassical solutions of \eqref{NONLINEARLIBRO}, i.e., solutions of \eqref{NONLINEARLIBRO} with small $\e>0$, is justified by the well-known fact that the transition from quantum mechanics to classical mechanics can be described by letting $\e\ri 0$.
+A typical feature of semiclassical solutions is that they tend to concentrate as $\e\ri 0$ around critical points of the potential $V$.

-On the other hand, several existence and multiplicity results for fractional equations driven by $(-\Delta+m^{2})^{s}$, with $m>0$, have been established in \cite{Ajmp, ADCDS, CZN1, Mugnai, SecchiJDDE, Shen}.
-In particular, in \cite{ADCDS} the author obtained some existence and multiplicity results to \eqref{P} for $\e>0$ small, without the presence of the critical term $u^{\2-1}$.
-We point out that, in all the above mentioned papers, only equations with subcritical nonlinearities are considered.
+On the other hand, several existence and multiplicity results for fractional equations driven by $(-\Delta+m^{2})^{s}$, with $m>0$, have been established in \cite{Ajmp, ADCDS, BMP, CZN1, SecchiJDDE, Shen}.
+In particular, in \cite{ADCDS}, the author investigated \eqref{P} without the presence of the critical term $u^{\2-1}$ and obtained the existence of solutions concentrating in a given set of local minima of $V$ as $\e\ri 0$.
+He also related the number of positive solutions to the topology of the set where $V$ attains its minimum value.
+We point out that, in all the aforementioned articles, only equations with subcritical nonlinearities are considered.